yoyololicon/hrtf-ilp/README.md

 # Time-of-arrival estimation and phase unwrapping of HRTF with integer linear programming

-Source code of the papers [_Time-of-arrival estimation and phase unwrapping of head-related transfer functions with integer linear programming_]() (AES Convention 156) and [_Arbitrarily Sampled Signal Reconstruction Using Relative Difference Features_]() (GSP Workshop 2024).
+Source code of the papers [_Time-of-arrival estimation and phase unwrapping of head-related transfer functions with integer linear programming_]() (AES Convention 156) and [_Arbitrarily sampled signal reconstruction using relative difference features_](pdf/gsp_paper.pdf) (GSP Workshop 2024).

 ## Getting started

+Please install the required packages by running the following command.
 You'll need to have Python >=3.11 installed on your system.
 ```bash
 pip install -r requirements.txt